kaievns/the-log/posts/lead/drafts/four-types-of-work.md

 The point of this model is that those four types of work are always present no matter the business or product.
 And if a roadmap only consists of features, the other types of work don't simply disappear.
-Instead the work goes undercover, and that inevitably pisses off everyone and derails the actual features development.
+Instead the work goes invisible, and that inevitably derails the actual features development.

 ## Another way to slice it

-There is a bit of a problem with this model, because when we try to implement it verbatim, here is how stakeholders see this list:
+There is a bit of a problem with this model when it's applied to software engineering teams.
+Because when we try to implement it verbatim, here is how stakeholders see this list:

 - Features development <- stuff you supposed to do!
 - Core technology <- gold plating
 - Optimisations <- unnecessary, supposed to magically happen by default
-- Firefighting <- basically engineering fuck ups and avoidable heroics
+- Firefighting <- basically engineering fuck-ups and avoidable heroics

-As you can see, unless your roadmap is not 90% filled with features, this list is not really conducive to happy planning and execution.
-And so people try another way of slicing the cake.
+As you can see, unless your roadmap is not 90% filled with features, this categorisation might not necessarily be conducive to happy planning and execution.
+And so people try another way to slice the cake.

-For example a common strategy is to slice work into categories based on two
+For example, a common strategy is to slice work into categories based on two
 dichotomies: Planned/Unplanned and Business/Maintenance work.

 ```